 1. Turn the Community into a Resource Hub

-Do some post-event footwork by uploading your materials and webinar recording to your community.
-This way, you can continue to engage attendees even after your event ends.
+Do some pre- or post-event footwork by uploading your materials to your online community.
+This way, you can continue to engage attendees even after your virtual event ends.
 They can discuss ideas with each other, ask for notes on sessions they couldn’t attend, and find all presentation materials in one place.

 Ask the speakers to share additional resources in the resource library that complement their presentation.
 Link continuing discussions to your event community and encourage people to share any thoughts or further questions in the discussions.
 This spurs engagement and the community becomes a source of knowledge for the event.

 2. Involve Your Speakers and Experts

 Make sure the presenters get involved in the online discussions before and after their sessions.
 This extra contact with experts is a huge value-add for the attendees.
 You might even consider making it part of their speaker agreement.

 Create a discussion thread that’s accessible as soon as your session ends, where attendees and speakers can discuss the session.
 If you can, have your speaker post the initial content so that attendees can respond.

 Both you and your presenter should be monitoring the post-event thread a few times a week to ensure that all post-event questions are answered.
 This keeps your webinar content relevant and gives the members a sense of direct communication with the presenter.

 Following your event, start an AMA thread where your staff and presenters are available in the community to answer questions on an ongoing basis.
 Ask a couple of other subject matter experts (even experts among your member or customer base) to help your presenter field questions and keep conversation flowing.
 Pro tip?
 Tap a couple of attendees that you know are all-in to get conversation started.

 You can use pre-prepared questions, or seed questions, to help keep contact going.
 For example, if you have a live webinar, use the questions from your chat log that you weren’t able to answer during the session to create conversation in your community afterward.